 We have typically provided feedback on proposals that moved to panel using the same method described for Round One, while also adding panel notes, again revised for clarity and to remove attribution.
 We see two problems with this method of feedback.

-First, the relatively small number of applications that move to panel (approximately 8 percent of the total pool) have already been read and positively scored by five or more reviewers.
+First, the relatively small number of applications that move to panel (approximately 10 percent of the total pool) have already been read and positively scored by nine reviewers.
 Applications at the panel stage are by definition strong and well aligned with the program.
 When such applications are not selected as grantees, it’s more often than not due to variables that have little to do with the application itself, such as the unique demographic, geographic, and aesthetic composition of the overall pool the panel is looking at.
-Therefore, panel notes on a specific application can not be fully appreciated or comprehended outside the context of the full, wide-ranging 3-day panel conversation.
+Therefore, panel notes on a specific application cannot be fully appreciated or comprehended outside the context of the full, wide-ranging 3-day panel conversation.

 The second problem is that, by design, the panel is a rotating body, made up of a different group of people each year.
 This practice allows many different perspectives and communities to be represented at panel over time.
 While MAP firmly moderates the panel conversation so that it adheres to the program’s criteria, nonetheless because of the unique makeup of individuals each year, the locus of a given panel’s concerns are impossible to predict.
-Therefore, notes that an artist receives in 2017, for example, may not necessarily apply to the concerns of a panel in 2018.
-(The things that will improve an application in a meaningful way from year to year are the grant-writing skills that MAP will support prior to the first deadline).
+Therefore, notes that an artist receives in 2018, for example, may not necessarily apply to the concerns of a panel in 2019.
+(The things that will improve an application in a meaningful way from year to year are the grant-writing skills that MAP will support prior to the first deadline as referenced above).

 To address these issues, MAP will make the following changes to Round Two feedback in 2018:

-- Applications that move forward to the final review round will receive a second round of writer-directed feedback prior to submitting their Round Two materials.
-More information about that process will be available later in the fall.
+- Applications that move forward to the final review round will receive a second opportunity to receive writer-directed feedback prior to submitting their Round Two materials.

 - MAP will invite a non-voting panel observer to write a narrative overview of the proceedings to be shared with all applicants at the conclusion of panel.
 Application-specific notes will not be provided post panel.
 For only those proposals that went to panel but were not selected for a grant, a follow-up meeting with MAP staff will be available at the artists’ request.